 The proposed cut-offs (e.g. molecular dimensions, hydrophobicity) for bioaccumulation are not statistically supported by data, as substances with those properties pose major analytical challenges.
 A detailed mechanistic understanding of all the relevant uptake, storage and elimination mechanisms for different substance classes would help identify possible cutoff-values, however present state-of-the-art science does not yet allow for it.
 Substances exhibiting properties beyond the analytical capabilities presently pose a challenge, as theoretical assumptions cannot be validated.
 As a hazard cannot be excluded, we recommend a conservative approach avoiding release of such substances to the environment.

 Although for chemicals with low water solubility, testing in an aqueous environment might be challenging, introducing organic matter to the system will reduce its bioavailability as shown in an aquatic environment (Böhm et al. 2016).
 In order to assess bioaccumulation in a proper way, it is important, that the bioavailable fraction of the chemical is reported, otherwise bioaccumulation might be underestimated.
 SPME tools have shown to be useful for aqueous BCF fish studies.
 For BMF and BSAF studies in soil and sediment the issue is more complex.
 To our knowledge, no tools are available in order to assess the bioavailable fraction in those compartments.
 Neither can the derived values be compared to the present bioaccumulation criterion of Annex XIII, i.e. the bioconcentration factor for aquatic species.
 The Annex XIII allows for the use of such studies (according to section 3.2.2) and they are also listed Guidance on IR&CSR Chapter R.11.
-However, it is still not clearly defined under which circumstances the tests are to be performed (instead of an BCF) and how the results should be interpreted.
+However, it is still not clearly defined under which circumstances the tests are to be performed (instead of a BCF) and how the results should be interpreted.
 Also, no guidance on how to quantify the bioavailable fraction is given.
 This might be a difficult issue, comparable to the non-extractable residues in persistence assessment, but with a different implication.
 When bioaccumulation is assessed, overestimating the bioavailable fraction will underestimate bioaccumulation potential, whereas with persistence it is the other way around.
 Defining a protective worst case scenario is therefore much more difficult, and not differentiating between the bioavailable and bound fraction will lead to false negatives.

 For persistent substances with a Kow > 7.8 where BCF studies become technically unfeasible, bioaccumulation still cannot be excluded (Muller & Nendza 2007; Jonker & Van Der Heijden 2007).
 Further, due to slow kinetic, effects might not be captured within the time resolution of the tests (Mayer & Reichenberg 2006).